rizdaprasetya/mt-alt-doc/en/core-api/advanced-features.md

 <!-- <TODO: elaborate Subscriptions API> -->

 ### Two Click Transaction
 You can allow customer to save their card credentials, **except the CVV number**, for easier and faster future transactions.
 Midtrans saves the card credentials securely.
-You have to store and associate each customer with a unique `saved_token_id` from the initial Charge API Response.
+You have to store and associate each customer with a unique `saved_token_id` from the first Charge API Response.

 <details>
 <summary><b>Sequence Diagram</b></summary>